scenerystack/community/docs/index.md

 ## FAQ

-### What is this repository for?
+### What is this community for?

-  Discussions, resources, and collaboration around the use and improvement of **SceneryStack** and its [constituent libraries](https://github.com/phetsims/phet-info/blob/main/doc/phet-development-overview.md#source-code-and-dependencies), originally created and maintained by the software developers at the PhET Interactive Simulations project.
+  Discussions, resources, and collaboration around the use and improvement of **SceneryStack** and its [constituent libraries](libraries/scenerystack_list.md), maintained by the software developers at the PhET Interactive Simulations project.

   This repository is not for discussions and help regarding PhET's educational, interactive simulations.
 For questions and comments regarding PhET's simulations, please keep reading or see the [PhET Interactive Simulations website](https://phet.colorado.edu/) for more information.